tektechnologies/Instructor-Prep/201/class-05.md

 <https://www.binary-code.org/binary/8bit/10000110/>

-In binary **decimal points work the same** as in decimal, with usually dont have to think about those,
+In binary **decimal points work the same** as in decimal, with usually don't have to think about those,

 ## the 1/10's space the 1/2 space and then 1/4 and so on